About

 • Integrative Master's Project or Professional Seminar

-Integrative Master’s Project
+Learn About the Integrative Master’s Project

-Words from a Current Student
+Words from a Recent Graduate

 I was initially drawn to the idea in Bank Street’s mission that ‘We see in education the opportunity to build a better society.’
 Since starting my program, I have felt this intention radiate throughout all of my interactions with faculty, staff, and students.
 It is exciting to be a part of a community that has such a clear commitment to democracy, racial equity, and social justice.